segmentio/segment-docs/src/connections/storage/warehouses/schema.md

 title: Warehouse Schemas
 ---

 A **schema** describes the way that the data in a warehouse is organized.
-Schemas include a detailed description of database elements (tables, views, indexes, synonyms, etc.) and the relationships that exist between elements.

-Schemas of warehouse data are organized into the following template: <br/>
+Schemas of warehouse data are organized into the following template:
-`<source>.<collection>.<property>` for example `segment-engineering.tracks.userId`, where Source refers to the source or project name (segment-engineering), collection refers to the event (tracks), and the property refers to the data being collected (userId).
+`<source>.<collection>.<property>`, for example `segment-engineering.tracks.userId`, where source refers to the source or project name (segment-engineering), collection refers to the event (tracks), and the property refers to the data being collected (userId).

 > note "Warehouse column creation"
 > **Note:** Segment creates tables for each of your custom events in your warehouse, with columns for each event's custom properties.
 Segment does not allow unbounded `event` or `property` spaces in your data.
 Instead of recording events like "Ordered Product 15", use a single property of "Product Number" or similar.